AntoineSoetewey/statsandr/content/about.md

 Given my experience, I also support:

 * **Professionals** in their research, data analysis and informed decision-making by bringing a statistical dimension to their projects, regardless of the sector or core business.
-* **University students** and academics in their studies through the success of their exam or the statistical part of their thesis, thanks to tailor-made courses and personalized support in statistics and probabilities.
+* **University students** and academics in their studies through the success of their exam or the statistical part of their thesis, thanks to tailor-made courses and personalized support in statistics and probability.

 Feel free to [contact me](/contact/) if you need help in statistics for your academic or work related projects.